-Two documents can be created during a direct deposit run: the Direct Deposit File and the Direct Deposit File and the Direct Deposit
+Two documents can be created during a direct deposit run: the Direct Deposit File and the Direct Deposit File Report.

 - Direct Deposit File.
 The Direct Deposit file is created in Automated Clearing House (ACH) format and is saved as a .txt file used by the bank.
-By default it is saved in the x:\MB7\companyname\Direct Deposit folder (where x: is your network drive).
+By default it is saved in the x:\\[ServerName]\ [CompanyName]\Direct Deposit folder (where x: is your network drive).
 The next time you save your direct deposit file, Sage 100 Contractor defaults to the directory where the file was last saved.
 The exact location of your direct file appears on the Direct Deposit File Report. - Direct Deposit File Report.
-The generated report is saved in the \MB7\companyname\Reports folder as an .rtf or .pdf.
+The generated report is saved in the \\[ServerName]\[CompanyName] \Reports folder as an .rtf or .pdf.